Lab Director – Ruth Grossman

-Natalie will be graduating from Emerson College with a Bachelor of Science in Communication Sciences and Disorders in May 2016, and she plans to pursue a Master’s degree in Speech Language Pathology.
-She is minoring in Hearing and Deafness.
+Natalie graduated from Emerson College with a Bachelor of Science in Communication Sciences and Disorders in May 2016 with a minor in Hearing and Deafness.
 Natalie knows both Spanish and American Sign Language, and hopes to use both in her career working with people with autism and acquired neurological disorders.

 Kiran Khalani – Graduate Assistant

 Kiran worked as a Speech Language Pathologist in India before deciding to move all the way to Boston to come to Emerson!
-She’s working in the FACE Lab as our participant liaison, so if you fill out our participant form then you may be lucky enough to get a call from Kiran!
+She worked as the FACE Lab participant liaison.

 Kelly received her undergraduate degree in English Literature from the University of Arizona in Tucson, Arizona in 2008.
 She worked for several years in education and technology before enrolling in the Speech Language Pathology graduate program at Emerson College in 2015.
 She looks forward to growing as a clinician, learning about autism, and working to help others.